g-sherman/Qgis-Plugin-Builder/help/source/index.rst

     csv
     database

+**Menu**
+  Choose an appropriate location for your plugin's menu based on its main functionality.
+This will place your menu under one of the following main
+  menus:

+   * Plugins
+   * Database
+   * Raster
+   * Vector
+   * Web

+  If none of the specific categories apply (Database, Raster, Vector, Web), choose *Plugins*.
+  Your choice is also written to the *category* field in metadata.txt.

 **Experimental**
   Check this box if your plugin is considered experimental, meaning it is either incomplete or may cause unintended consequences.
 This